Parental Leave Allowance

 To be eligible for the allowance, a physician parent must:

-• Maintain College of Physicians and Surgeons of Newfoundland and Labrador (CPSNL) licensure in good standing (Full or Provisional categories);
+- Maintain College of Physicians and Surgeons of Newfoundland and Labrador (CPSNL) licensure in good standing (Full or Provisional categories, including inactive, excluding Atlantic Register);

-• Have practiced in Newfoundland and Labrador for the six months preceding the birth/placement date (time practicing during residency is ineligible);
+- Have practiced in Newfoundland and Labrador for the six months preceding the birth/placement date (not including residency);

 Benefits

-• The allowance provides $1,500 per week for 17 consecutive weeks to eligible fee-for-service (FFS) physician parents.
+- The allowance provides $1,500 per week for 17 consecutive weeks to eligible self-employed physician parents.

-• The allowance provides a top-up to salaried physician parents in receipt of EI parental leave benefits, to a combined maximum amount of $1,500 per week.
+- The allowance provides a top-up to employee physician parents in receipt of EI parental leave benefits, to a combined maximum amount of $1,500 per week.

-• Salaried physician parents are expected to apply for EI benefits in addition to applying for the NLMA Parental Leave Allowance and it is assumed they will be approved for the maximum amount.
-Evidence will be required if EI benefits are not approved, or are approved for less than the maximum amount.
+- Employee physician parents are expected to apply for EI benefits in addition to applying for the NLMA Parental Leave Allowance and it is assumed they will be approved for the maximum amount.
+Evidence will be required if EI benefits are not approved or are approved for less than the maximum amount.

 Restrictions